 2. The candidates are advised not to bring any items mentioned at serial number 12(a) including bags, metallic items etc. as there may not be any arrangement for safe custody to keep these items at the examination centres.
 In case of any loss of any belongings, the candidates will themselves be responsible.

 3. All the examination halls/rooms shall have a wall clock, Hence the candidates are not allowed to wear/carry any type of watch into the examination hall/room.

 The candidates are permitted to appear at the allotted venue of test only.
-No candidate will be allowed to appear in the examination at any other centre of examination other than the allotted center.
+No candidate will be allowed to appear in the examination at any other centre of examination other than the allotted centre.
 The candidate should sit on the seat allotted to him/her only.

-7. Candidates shall have to be present at the examination Centre by 7.00 am (IST) for Paper-I and by 1:30 pm(IST) for Paper-III i.e. atleast 30 minutes before the commencement of the examination.
+7. Candidates shall have to be present at the examination Centre by 7.00 am (IST) for Paper-I and by 1:30 pm(IST) for Paper-III i.e. at least 30 minutes before the commencement of the examination.
 Since the time gap between Paper – I and Paper – II is only 30 minutes no candidate is allowed to leave the examination hall/centre after Paper – I.

 8. No Candidate, in any case, will be allowed to enter the Examination Centre after the commencement of the examination in each paper.

 9. The candidate has to appear in the Paper-II & Paper – III in the subject mentioned in the admission card.
 Change of subject is not allowed.

 10. Entry to the Examination Hall will not be allowed without this admission card.
-Candidates should also bring along with them a valid photo ID proof for verification..
+Candidates should also bring along with them a valid photo ID proof for verification.